-The dishes pay homage to Hungarian classics, but they incorporate small twists and turns.
-For example, the unctuous foie gras (€15) arrives sitting in a Japanese ponzu sauce.
-I also enjoyed the goulash soup (€6), the chicken paprikash (€15), and the roasted rack of lamb with grilled vegetables (€25).
-The best way to end your meal here is with aranygaluska—sweet dumplings coated in ground walnut and smothered in creamy vanilla custard (€8).
-Don't miss them (a single order can fill up to three people).
+The food here pays homage to Hungarian classics while incorporating small twists and turns.
+For example, the foie gras (€15) arrives sitting in a Japanese ponzu sauce.
+Even local Hungarians will enjoy the goulash soup (€6) and the expertly prepared chicken paprikash (€15).
+The best way to end your meal here is with the aranygaluska—sweet dumplings coated in ground walnut and smothered in creamy vanilla custard (€8).
+Don't miss them (an order is meant for up to three people).
 The wine program, overseen by Máté Horváth, one of Hungary's top sommeliers, features many celebrated Hungarian winemakers with a whole page dedicated to Tokaj's dry wines.